Slash (album)

-Slash is the debut album by American rock and roll musician Saul "Slash" Hudson, best known as the lead guitarist of Guns N' Roses.
+Slash is the debut solo studio album by American rock and roll musician Slash, best known as the lead guitarist of Guns N' Roses.
 Released in 2010, the album was produced by Eric Valentine and features multiple musicians, including four of the five members of the Appetite for Destruction-era Guns N' Roses lineup: Slash himself, Izzy Stradlin, Duff McKagan and Steven Adler.

 History and recording

 In his 2007 autobiography, Slash mentioned he was planning a solo album, and listed some of the vocalists with whom he would like to work.
 He stated that the album would be called Slash & Friends (although & Friends was later dropped from the title).
 Slash's wife Perla mentioned in a 2008 interview that the album would include "everyone from Ozzy Osbourne to Fergie".

 The song "Crazy" featuring Chester Bennington was recorded for the album but was blocked to avoid conflict with a pending release by Bennington's group Linkin Park; A Thousand Suns was released a few months later after Slash's album was issued.
 Slash re-rerecorded the song with Lemmy on vocals as "Doctor Alibi".
 Slash reported rights to "Crazy" were owned by Bennington's family after his 2017 suicide, with any possible release of the song needing their approval.

 On November 11, 2009, preceding the release of the album, Slash released the Japan-only single "Sahara", featuring Japanese vocalist Koshi Inaba (from B'z) who contributed Japanese and English lyrics.
 It charted at number four on the Oricon Singles Chart, as well number six on the Billboard Japan Hot 100 and number four on the Top Singles Sales chart.
 It has been awarded Western "Single of the Year" award at the 24th Japan Gold Disc Award by RIAJ.

-On January 16, Slash made an appearance at the NAMM (National Association of Music Merchants) show.
+On January 16, Slash made an appearance at the NAMM Show.
 On January 19, 2010, Slash teamed up with Linkin Park's Music for Relief, along with Alanis Morissette, The All-American Rejects and others, and donated a previously unreleased track, "Mother Maria" featuring Beth Hart, to aid the victims of the earthquake in Haiti.
 The song was later featured as an iTunes bonus track for the record, and appeared on a Platinum Deluxe Edition.